 - Odd Likert Scale

-Characteristics of Likert Scale
+Characteristics of Likert scale

-- Number of answer options: It is important to mention that although the most common Likert scale is that of 5 items, the use of more items helps to generate greater precision in the results.
+- Number of answer options: It is essential to mention that although the most common Likert scale is that of 5 items, the use of more items helps to generate greater precision in the results.

 - Using wide scales: As a general rule, Likert and others recommend that it be better to use a scale as wide as possible.
 One can always collapse the answers into concise groups, if appropriate, for analysis.